open-horizon/SDO-support/README.md

    export SDO_GET_PKGS_FROM=css:
    # set your own password for the master keystore
    export SDO_KEY_PWD=<pw>
-   # when curling run-sdo-owner-services.sh use the master branch instead of the stable tag
+   # when curling run-sdo-owner-services.sh use the master branch instead of the 1.8 tag
    ```

 - In [Initialize a Device with SDO](#init-device) set: